-Restricted cash and cash equivalents as of December 31, 2019 was \$2.5 million.
-This amount relates to the minimum balance that the Company was required to maintain in a deposit account that was pledged to secure the Loan Agreement and was subject to an account control agreement pursuant to the Loan Agreement.
-There was no restricted cash and cash equivalents as of June 30, 2020, as the Loan Agreement was amended to remove the minimum cash balance requirements (See Note 5 for further details).
+Restricted cash and cash equivalents as of March 31, 2020 and December 31, 2019 was \$2.5 million at each date.
+These amounts relate to the minimum balance that the Company must maintain in a deposit account that is pledged to secure the Loan Agreement and is subject to an account control agreement pursuant to the Loan Agreement.

-The following table provides a reconciliation of cash, cash equivalents and restricted cash and cash equivalents reported within the Condensed Consolidated Balance Sheets as of June 30, 2020 and December 31, 2019 that sum to the total of the same such amounts shown in the Condensed Consolidated Statements of Cash Flows (in thousands):
+The following table provides a reconciliation of cash, cash equivalents and restricted cash and cash equivalents reported within the Condensed Consolidated Balance Sheets as of March 31, 2020 and December 31, 2019 that sum to the total of the same such amounts shown in the Condensed Consolidated Statements of Cash Flows (in thousands):

-Ju ne 30, 2020 Dec cember 31, 2019
+Mar ch 31, 2020 Dece mber 31, 2019

-Cash and cash equivalents \$ 6,392 \$ 1,777
+Cash and cash equivalents \$ 406 \$ 1,777

-Restricted cash and cash equivalents
+Restricted cash and cash equivalents 2,500

 Restricted cash and cash equivalents, long-term 2,500

-Total cash, cash equivalents and restricted cash and cash equivalents shown in the consolidated statement of ф.
-6.200 Φ. 4.055
+Total cash, cash equivalents and restricted cash and cash equivalents shown in the consolidated statement of

-cash flows \$ 6,392 \$ 4,277
+cash flows \$ 2,906 \$ 4,277